AdobeDocs/campaign-web.en/help/v8/reporting/campaign-reports-push.md

 * **[!UICONTROL Errors]**: Total number of errors cumulated during deliveries and automatic rebound processing in relation to the number of messages to be delivered.

-* **[!UICONTROL New quarantines]**: Total number of addresses quarantined following a failed delivery (user unknown, invalid domain) in relation to the number of messages to be delivered.
+* **[!UICONTROL New quarantines]**: Total number of addresses quarantined following a failed delivery (invalid registration, message rejection, payload error, for ex.) in relation to the number of messages to be delivered.

+    Push notifications error types are listed in the [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/failures/delivery-failures.html#push-error-types){target="_blank"}.

 +++